TASEmulators/BizHawk/README.md

 The "core" features, common to every system core, are:
 * rom format and region detection and a corruption check
+* 10 savestate slots and save/load to file
 * speed control, including frame stepping and rewinding
+* memory view/search/edit in all parts of the emulated HW
 * input recording (making TAS movies)
-* memory view/search/edit in all parts of the emulated HW
-* 10 savestate slots and save/load to file
-* more things I can't remember
+* take screenshots and record video

 System | "Core" Features | Game Coverage† | Peripherals | Debugging
 --:|:-:|:-:|:-:|:-: